 Seymour Duncan Nazgûl Trembucker

-What’s good: Oversized ceramic bar magnet delivers powerful attack with lots of bass
+What’s good: Oversized ceramic bar magnet delivers a powerful attack with lots of basses

 Not so good: The tone can be a little hard to control